 My dad goes crazy for prime rib.
-He knows exactly which restaurants have it and which don’t.He always know how to differentiate a good one from a poorly made one.
+He knows exactly which restaurants have it and which don’t.He always knows how to differentiate a good one from a poorly made one.
 This cut of beef is called: Standing Rib Roast and that’s how you should order it at your local supermarket or butcher shop.

 When it has “prime” attached it’s referring to the quality of the beef.
 Prime is the most expensive and has the best quality.
 BUT it’s hard to find and is very expensive.
-For this post I used a standing rib roast since I couldn’t actually find the prime rib.
+For this post, I used a standing rib roast since I couldn’t actually find the prime rib.

 There are 2 kinds of rib roasts available: boneless and bone in.
 I recommend the bone-in because roasting it with the bone will give your beef much more flavor and it will also less likely to dry out.

 To calculate how MUCH beef you will need the rule of thumb is 1 bone = 2 persons.
 So if you’re expecting 8 people for dinner get a roast with 4 bones.